servalproject/batphone/README.md

 carries, it may consume a lot of space, speed and battery, and it may crash unexpectedly.

-This version of Serval Mesh requires [root permission][] on your Android device in order to put its WiFi into [AdHoc mode][].
-It can function without root permission, but will be limited to using an existing WiFi home network or hot spot, and may not work altogether.

-Serval Mesh will interfere with the normal operation of your Android device.
-In particular, while activated, it will take control of your device's WiFi network and use it to contact other Serval Mesh devices in the vicinity.
-This will cut it off from any existing WiFi network.
+Serval Mesh requests [root permission][] (super-user) on your Android device in order to put Wi-Fi into [Ad-Hoc mode][].
+If you grant super-user permission to Serval Mesh, then it will take control of your device's Wi-Fi and use it to contact other Serval Mesh devices in the vicinity.  **This will cut off normal Wi-Fi network access.**

+If your device has no root access or if you deny super-user permission to Serval Mesh, or if no other Ad-Hoc mode devices are nearby, then Serval Mesh will revert to using Wi-Fi in the normal Client mode.
+This should not interrupt conventional network access, but it could do so.
+If there is no nearby access point like a home Wi-Fi router or public hot-spot then Serval Mesh will put your device's Wi-Fi into [Access Point mode][] (turn on personal hotspot).  **This will give nearby devices access to your mobile data plan, and COULD COST YOU MONEY.**

-Serval Mesh telephony is a “best effort” service, primarily intended for when conventional telephony is not possible or cost effective, and MUST NOT BE RELIED UPON for emergencies in place of carrier-grade communications systems.
+Serval Mesh telephony is a “best effort” service, primarily intended for when conventional telephony is not possible or cost effective, and **MUST NOT BE RELIED UPON** for emergencies in place of carrier-grade communications systems.
 The Serval Project cannot be held responsible for any performance or non-performance of the technologies that they provide in good will, and if you use these technologies you must agree to indemnify the Serval Project from any such claims.

-The Serval Mesh software copies all files shared using the Rhizome file dissemination service to other phones and devices running the Serval Mesh software, regardless of size, content or intended recipient.
+The Serval Mesh software copies all files shared using the Rhizome file distribution service to other phones and devices running the Serval Mesh software, regardless of size, content or intended recipient.
 The Serval Project cannot be held responsible for the legality or propriety of any files received via Rhizome, nor for any loss, damage or offence caused by the